jeromeabel/jeromeabel.github.io/src/content/work/from-x-to-x/index.md

 1. A computer sends a file with `curl` command
 2. On a website, a PHP script handles the file upload
 3. An Arduino program for the ESP8266 chip requests this file from the server and extract data

-## Things I've learned
+## What I Learned

 - Simplify the idea!
 No real-time or two-way communication
 - PHP script to secure incoming file